Luis Arraez Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in the league.
+- The pitching staff for the Guardians has a collective 7.5 K/9, the third-worst in the league.

-- The Guardians have a 3.92 team ERA that ranks 11th across all league pitching staffs.
+- The Guardians have the 12th-ranked team ERA across all league pitching staffs (3.97).

-- The Guardians surrender the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- Guardians pitchers combine to allow 19 home runs (0.9 per game), the seventh-fewest in baseball.

-- Bieber makes the start for the Guardians, his fifth of the season.
-He is 1-0 with a 2.88 ERA and 18 strikeouts in 25 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.